 Having proven through his mad fighting skillz and/or first-act invincibility that he’s the superior Batman (not to be confused with Doctor Octopus, the superior Spider-Man), Bat-Joker decides that there’s nowhere left for Bruce to go but become the new Joker.
 And to prepare his old foe for the role, he whips out his snake and gives Bruce a nice big taste of Joker Juice.

 Okay, all kidding aside, I don’t think Richardson’s Joker has ever sounded more compelling or psychotically dangerous than he does here.
-His lowered, slower delivery probably has a lot to do with that, and it’s a crying shame that he pretty much only uses it for the Bat-Joker routine.
+His slower, lowered delivery is an absolute delight, and it’s a crying shame that he pretty much only uses it for the Bat-Joker routine.

 At this point, hearing them talking in their Bat-voices at the same time, OverMaster realizes with horror Richardson might actually make a better Batman than Rino Romano.

-Anyways, the Joker’s new-and-improved poison has one nasty side effect: making Bruce laugh and crack terrible jokes at unpredictable intervals.
+Anyways, the Joker’s new-and-improved poison has one nasty side effect: making Bruce laugh and crack terrible jokes at random intervals.

 You ask me, Batman laughing might always be creepy as big hairy balls, but Bruce Wayne giggling– at least this Bruce Wayne giggling– just makes him sound like a pansy.
 Sorry, Mr. Romano.

-I know, I know – the more jaded of you are probably rolling your eyes and going “so what’s the side effect?”, and I’ll admit it would’ve been absolute gold with That Other Show’s grimmer, grouchier Batman.
-But in itself, it’s still a kickass concept, and lifted straight from one of the comics’ most underrated Joker stories to boot.
+I know, I know – most of you are probably rolling your eyes and going “so what’s the side effect?”, and I’ll admit it would’ve been absolute gold with That Other Show’s grimmer, grouchier Batman.
+But in itself, it’s still a kickass concept, with roots in one of the comics’ most underrated Joker stories.

 Why is Batman fantasizing about the floating head of some grandmother’s ghost?
 I don’t get it.

-Maybe it’s just a coincidence and Jelenic never read this comic in his life, but the part where Bruce tries to visit Mayor and Mrs. Grange in the hospital is still a pretty eerie parallel…
+Maybe it’s pure coincidence and Jelenic’s never heard of this comic, but the part where Bruce tries to visit Mayor and Mrs. Grange in the hospital is still a pretty eerie parallel…

 Obviously, the TV-Y7 timeslot shields Mrs. Grange from